kovacshuni/notifications-push/README.md

 **WARNING: In CoCo, this endpoint does not work under `/__notifications-push/` and `/__list-notifications-push/`.**
 The reason for this is because Vulcan does not support long polling of HTTP requests.
 We worked around this issue by forwarding messages through Varnish to a fixed port for both services.

+**Productionizing Push API:**
+Mashery does not support long polling of HTTP requests, so the requests come through Fastly.
+Everytime a client tries to connect to Notifications Push, the service performs a call to Mashery in order to validate the API key from the client.

 ### Notification history
 A HTTP GET to the `/__history` endpoint will return the history of the last notifications consumed from the Kakfa queue.